 Why this category has finally caught up

-The UK’s Chief Medical Officers revised their low-risk guidance in 2016 to recommend no more than 14 units of alcohol a week, spread across three or more days, with several drink-free days.
+The UK’s Chief Medical Officers’ Low Risk Drinking Guidelines — published by the UK Government and last reviewed in 2016 — recommend no more than 14 units of alcohol a week, spread across three or more days, with several drink-free days.
+The NHS summarises the health risks of exceeding these guidelines, including increased risk of cancer, heart disease and liver damage even at lower levels of regular drinking.
 A generation of drinkers has taken that seriously, and the drinks industry has followed.
 Non-alcoholic beer has grown into a real category in UK supermarkets.
 0% spirits have moved from novelty to restaurant lists.
 Kombucha and other fermented drinks have gone from health-food-shop niche to standard stock.

 The old assumption that the only alternative to wine was water has dated badly.